Écailles de lune

+The band celebrated the album with a 10-year anniversary tour across Europe, which was originally planned for 2020 but ultimately took place in 2023 because of the COVID-19 pandemic.

 Critical reception

 The album received positive reviews upon release.
 Ned Raggett of AllMusic gave the album four stars out of five, and in particular praised Neige's vocal performance, writing that "Neige's singing is some of his loveliest at many points throughout the album, a soft keen toward the middle of the second half of the title track, a low and contemplative rumination elsewhere – if not notably different from his earlier work in approach, it's at its most enjoyable here, and perhaps at its most beautifully serene on 'Solar Song', vocals overlaid to lovely effect."

 Invisible Oranges praised the album, concluding that, "Sometimes the things you love don't need or don't benefit from explanation.
 The singularity of purpose oozes off this album – you just get it.
 Lead guitarist and compositional lynchpin Neige says Alcest is his way of musically translating an 'indescribably beautiful haven' that he first perceived as a child.
 That seems to be the common thread between the artists Alcest allegedly hybridize, My Bloody Valentine and Burzum: a single-minded longing for alternate realities.
 Kudos to Alcest for bridging musical worlds by listening to their heart."